JeroenVandersteen/JerHammer/content/Trainings/List/Unseen move.md

 You can attempt to hide as a free action on your turn.

 **Without this training:**
-Without this talent, hiding takes a move.
+Without this training, hiding takes a move.